pagedidier/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/LEGRAND_PAGE_HTTP_INFRA_REPORT.md

 Here is the configuration to the sticky session and the load balancing.

-If we start our infrastructure and check in the network tab in dev tool fom the browser we see a cookie for the session.
+If we start the infrastructure and check in the network tab in `dev` tool from the browser we see a cookie for the session.

 ![stickysession](img/stickysession.png)

-to the dynamic service
+Set to the dynamic service configuration corresponding label to support `traefik` .

 ```yml
     labels: